DashboardHero/uikit/README.md

 ### Get started

 To get started, clone this repository.
 App.svelte is the main entry point - delete everything between <main> tags and start building your web app.
+More info on Svelte - https://svelte.dev/.

 ### Run